BS/MD Programs: 2024 List & How to Get In

 • Limited flexibility: These programs may not offer much room for exploration.
 This structure can be a disadvantage for students who later decide they want to pursue a different path or those who want a broader undergraduate experience.

-Reality check: The concern about limited flexibility differs on a school-to-school basis.
 Some schools might reserve your spot in medical school while you take a few years off to pursue other graduate degrees, while others don’t allow you to do so.
 This depends on the school’s philosophy.

 For example, REMS at the University of Rochester encourages students to take gap years to pursue fellowships or other graduate degrees because they believe this will eventually help them become better doctors.
+Learn more by contacting individual programs directly.

 4 Tips for Getting Accepted

 BS/MD programs are known to be some of the most competitive programs in the country.
-(Some of their acceptance rates make Stanford and Harvard’s 4% acceptance rate sound like a cakewalk!)
+Some of their acceptance rates make Stanford and Harvard’s 4% acceptance rate sound like a cakewalk.

-While there’s no trick for guaranteed admission, there are 4 things you can do to make yourself a top-tier applicant:
+While there’s no trick for guaranteed admission, there are 4 things you can do to make yourself a top-tier applicant.

 1. Start Early!